 Applications must be submitted via email to CarlinerAward@ACSLaw.org.
 All four documents must be in PDF form and attached to a single email message.
 Incomplete applications and nominations will not be considered.

 *If you do not qualify for the Carliner Public Interest Award, but know someone that does, please encourage him or her to apply and submit a personal essay for him or herself.
 We will not accept essays written by third parties.

-In determining the recipient of the 2013 Award, ACS was advised by a panel of judges including:
+In determining the recipient of the 2014 Award, ACS will be advised by a panel of judges including: